styfle/Basic-Wars/readme.md

 Todo List
 ---------
 * Definitely need some royalty-free sprites soon (soldier, tank, planes)
-* Add a buy view so players can buy their units
-* Implement unit placement and movement
+* Implement game logic such as rotating turns, for move and attack
 * Add a view with the instructions on how to play
 * Resize cells/sprites on the fly when the window/frame changes sizes
 * Optimize the way cells light up on hover over